higgi13425/rmrwr-book/_book/io70-r_cmd_line.md

 :::tryit
-Try a few simple commands with the mtcars dataset.<br>
+Try a few standard tidyverse commands with the mtcars dataset.<br>
 Give the examples below a try.<br>

 You can use `q()` to quit back to the terminal (and reply "n" to **not** save the workplace image).